 The fitter you are, the better chance you have of reaching the summit and the more comfortable the climb will be for you.
 Before traveling for trekking we urge you to assess your health by consulting your doctor to ensure your body will be OK to sustain altitude change and walking in less oxygen zone during trekking.
 Furthermore, you should conduct regular exercise like jogging, squats to prepare your body for adventure to come.

-We don't have the highest age as it all depend with client's health and fitness however, the lowest age recommended is 18 years old.
+We don't have the highest age as it all depends on the client's health and fitness however, the lowest age recommended is 18 years old.

-We proud that 98% of our clients manage to reach the summit.
-In the vast majority of emergency cases, the problem is altitude and if primary measures fail, solution is immediate descent to a lower altitude.
+We are proud that 98% of our clients manage to reach the summit.
+In the vast majority of emergency cases, the problem is altitude and if primary measures fail, a solution is immediately descent to a lower altitude.

-Our mountain crew are all experienced at dealing with such cases and can bring trekker down to safe altitude.
+Our mountain crew are all experienced at dealing with such cases and can bring trekkers down to safe altitude.

-We urge all client to purchase medical insurance which cover the evacuation from the point of emergence to the nearby medical facility and share the details to us during booking stage so in case of emergence we can assist to communicate with flying doctor company for evacuation to the hospital.
+We urge all clients to purchase medical insurance which covers the evacuation from the point of emergence to the nearby medical facility and share the details with us during the booking stage so in case of emergency we can assist to communicate with the flying doctor company for evacuation to the hospital.

 All of our mountain guides are trained in first-aid and hold appropriate certificates, but we would strongly advise all of our visitors to take a first-aid kit with them.
 As well as any prescription and anti-malarial drugs that you are already taking, you should pack the following: